Finite Sample Theory for High-Dimensional Functional/Scalar Time Series with Applications: Introduction

-defined on $\cU,$ where, under the high-dimensional and dependent setting, the number of functional variables, $p,$ can be comparable or even larger than the number of serially dependent functional observations, $n,$ posing new challenges to existing work.
-Typical examples include daily electricity consumption curves \cite[]{cho2013} for a large collection of households, half-hourly measured PM10 curves \cite[]{aue2015} over a large number of sites and intraday return curves for hundreds of stocks \cite[]{guo2019}.
-These applications require developing learning techniques for high-dimensional functional time series.
-One large class considers imposing some lower-dimensional structure on the model parameters space, e.g. {\it vector functional autoregressions} (VFAR) \cite[]{guo2019} and, under a special independent setting, functional graphical models \cite[]{zhu2016,qiao2019}, functional additive regressions \cite[]{fan2014,fan2015,kong2016,luo2017,xue2020}, where various functional sparsity patterns are enforced via different regularized estimates.
+with covariance matrix function $\bSigma_0^X(u,v)=\cov\{\bX_t(u), \bX_t(v)\},$ where, under the high-dimensional and dependent setting, the number of functional variables ($p$) can be comparable to, or even larger than, the number of serially dependent observations ($n$), posing new challenges to existing work.

+Examples of high-dimensional functional time series include daily electricity consumption curves \cite[]{cho2013} for a large collection of households, half-hourly measured PM10 curves \cite[]{aue2015} over a large number of sites and cumulative intraday return curves \cite[]{horvath2014} for hundreds of stocks.
+These applications require developing learning techniques to handle such type of data.
+One large class considers imposing various functional sparsity assumptions on the model parameter space, e.g. {\it vector functional autoregressions} (VFAR) \cite[]{guo2019} and, under a special independent setting, functional graphical models \cite[]{qiao2019} and functional additive regressions \cite[]{fan2014,fan2015,kong2016,luo2017,xue2020}, where the corresponding regularized estimates are proposed.

+Within the high-dimensional time series framework, it is essential to establish necessary concentration inequalities for dependent data and assess how the presence of serial dependence affect non-asymptotic error bounds.
+See relevant concentration results for Gaussian process \cite[]{basu2015a}, linear process or linear spatio-temporal model with more general noise distributions \cite[]{sun2018,shu2019} and heavy tailed time series \cite[]{wong2019}.
+Compared with theoretical analysis of scalar time series, the added technical challenges that arise to handle functional time series involve developing non-asymptotic results for dependent processes within an abstract Hilbert space and characterizing the effect of serial dependence in $\{\bX_t(\cdot)\}$ with infinite, summable and decaying eigenvalues of $\bSigma_0^X.$